kerezsiz42/scanner-operator2/README.md

 }, []);
 ```

-On the client side fortunately all modern browsers implement this feature, but since the Go standard library does not implement a Websocket server we need to introduce a new dependency: Gorilla Websocket
+On the client side, fortunately, all modern browsers implement this feature.
+However, since the Go standard library does not include a WebSocket server, we need to introduce a new dependency: Gorilla WebSocket.

 ```sh
 go get github.com/gorilla/websocket
 ```

-We can create a new package and its folder called `oapi` within the `internal` folder next to the controller, which will serve as a place to store everything that concerns itself with OpenAPI and the code generation itself.
+We can create a new package and its folder called `oapi` within the `internal` folder, next to the controller, which will serve as a place to store everything related to OpenAPI and the code generation itself.

 ```sh
 $ tree internal/oapi